mediaelement/mediaelement/api.md

 ended | The media has reach the end (a useful event for messages like "thanks for listening") volumechange | Volume is changed (including setting the volume to "mute")

-For a more comprehensive list of events and more deatiled information about them, please check the [Event summary](https://www.w3.org/TR/html5/embedded-content-0.html#mediaevents) page.
+For a more comprehensive list of events and more detailed information about them, please check the [Event summary](https://www.w3.org/TR/html5/embedded-content-0.html#mediaevents) page.
 ________
 [Back to Main](README.md)